Building Intellgence Group

 Working collaboratively together with architects Warren and Mahoney they came up with an overall design that comfortably met the client’s brief.

-The Science North Building is a 9,450m2, three-level building comprised of concrete walls and steel frames set upon a 450 mm engineered concrete raft with localised thickenings.
+The Science North Building is a 9,450m2, three-level building comprised of concrete walls and steel frames set upon a 450 mm engineered concrete raft with localized thickenings.
 The façade of glass and brick allows for modern well-lit internal spaces whilst providing a visual connection to the campus’ poster-worthy Ivey Hall built in 1882.
 Due for completion in May 2023, the building will be a fit-for-future learning and research facility located within a bio-diverse park-like environment.

 The lateral system for the Research Building initially included concrete shear walls and steel concentrically braced frames (CBFs) in the transverse and longitudinal directions, respectively.
 The primary driver for introducing shear walls and CBFs was to provide a stiff lateral structure that limited inter-storey drift.